pythonarcade/arcade/doc/arcade_vs_pygame_performance.rst

 Unfortunately, it take longer to move a sprite in a SpriteList with spatial hashing enabled because the hash maps have to be updated.
-For applications like map walls, wanter, etc. it works great since their location rarely changes.
+For applications like map walls, water, etc. it works great since their location rarely changes.

 You can specify points of a polygon (and even draw them using the TileMap editor) for collision detection.
 Arcade first checks the spatial hash, then a rough